rooch-network/rooch/crates/rooch-framework/doc/account_authentication.md

 # Module `0x3::account_authentication`

 This module contains the resources and functions that are used for account authentication.
-Migrate their from the account module for simplyfying the account module.
+Migrated from the account module for simplyfying the account module.

 -  [Resource `AuthenticationKey`](#0x3_account_authentication_AuthenticationKey)